Squallium/kubernetes-at-home/README.md

 #### Configure dev cluster to test restoration of the shared folder in the machine

+1. Install all the needed addons [apps/lima/README.md](apps/lima/README.md)
+2. Register the new cluster credentials in vault to add it into ArgoCD
-1. Install all the needed addons starting with [coredns](addons/coredns/README.md) config to add additional configuration
+3. Starting with [coredns](addons/coredns/README.md) config to add additional configuration
 2. After that you need the [external-secrets](addons/external-secrets/README.md) remember that for establish connection with vault you need to add the home-internal-root-ca as secret in the external-secrets namespacee
 3. Then install the [cert-manager](addons/cert-manager/README.md)